evey-pea/T1A2/README.md

    - a new value can be entered at the blank prompt
    - or the prompt can be left blank to accept the previously existing value.
 4. The user will then be provided with the list of fields with the output reflecting the changes made
-5. Once the  the last hash key of the entry has reached, the user will be prompted
+5. The user will then be prompted
    - to confirm the changes
    - or exit without changing the entry